 Prerequisite: PHIL 201.
 The course provides an introduction to a variety of ethical theories and systems in order to formulate alternative perspectives for ethical analysis and decision making.
-This course does not fulfill a core curriculum requirement.

 PHIL/THEO 437 • Philosophy of Religion (3 units)

 Prerequisite: PHIL 201.
 The course employs philosophical methodology to examine the problems of the nature, limits, and validity of religious knowledge; the meaning of religious language; and the origin and nature of evil.
 This course does not fulfill a core curriculum requirement.